MFA Degree in Design

 MFA in design students share a dedicated group studio space, with 24-hour access to facilities, labs, and shops for the duration of their studies.
 The program is situated in the Civic Square Building which houses computer labs, design classrooms, lighting studios, project spaces, and a 4,200-square foot-art gallery.
 See more details on the design area blog.

-As a public institution, we are highly committed to supporting an economically diverse population.
-We aim to find the maximum support possible for graduate students and to provide this support in an equitable manner.
+As a public institution, we are committed to supporting an economically diverse population.
+We aim to find the maximum financial assistance possible for MFA in design students and to provide it in an equitable manner.

 MFA Degree in Visual Arts